eudoxia0/eudoxia0.github.io/article/_posts/2022-12-14-astronomical-calculations-hard-sf-common-lisp.md

     stars))
 ```

-Now the driver code.
+Now, the driver code.
 First, we load the database:

 ```lisp
 (defparameter +db+